saadisaadi1/Handshot-Tower-Defence/README.md

 the fourth button is for switching between keyboard and Intel Realsense camera

-the fifth button is only relevant if you are using the camera, "R" means your right hand is the stronger hand , "L" means that your left hand is the stronger hand in this game the strong hand is the one that shoots the arrows and the weak hand holds the bow
+the fifth button is only relevant if you are using the camera, "R" means your right hand is the stronger hand , "L" means that your left hand is the stronger hand, in this game the strong hand is the one that shoots the arrows and the weak hand holds the bow

 ![image](https://github.com/saadisaadi1/Handshot-Tower-Defence/assets/50622237/9e14faca-d74d-41b8-8011-bd27b38a6140)

 this button is only relevant if you are using the camera , it switches between 3 modes:
-1) RGB mode , this mode is the default mode and it's the best when you are playing with the camera , because it also shows the landmarks of the hands and fingers
+1) RGB mode: this mode is the default mode and it's the best when you are playing with the camera , because it also shows the landmarks of the hands and fingers
-2) Depth ColorMap mode , this mode shows the dipth of every thing in the image , things are more blue when they are too close to the camera , and more red the more they are far
+2) Depth ColorMap mode: this mode shows the dipth of every thing in the image , things are more blue when they are too close to the camera , and more red the more they are far
-3) No image Mode , disables the image window this is useful when playing with keyboard because then it's irrelevant
+3) No Image mode: disables the image window this is useful when playing with keyboard because then it's irrelevant

 ### **Playing With KeyBoard**
-to control with keyboard use down and up arrows for changing bow’s angle left and right arrows for moving left and right "Space" or "Z" for firing an arrow , hold "Space" or "Z" to control arrows power. use moust to choose abiltiy at the end of each wave when choosing the spikes ability use the four arrows to place the spikes and press space after that , to put it down if you have chosen special ability , you can press Z to trigger it
+to control with keyboard use down and up arrows for changing bow’s angle

+left and right arrows for moving left and right

+"Space" or "Z" for firing an arrow , hold "Space" or "Z" to control arrows power.

+use moust to choose abiltiy at the end of each wave

+when choosing the spikes ability use the four arrows to place the spikes and press space after that , to put it down

+if you have chosen special ability , you can press Z to trigger it

 as said before when playing with keyboard it's recommended to disable the image window

 ### **Playing With Intel Realsense Camera**